Parxl

 Design system (Set-up / Maintenance)

 Many of the Parxl products have been built from scratch, which meant that they did not have a cohesive design system that could translate across the different platforms.
-Therefore, we needed to create a pattenr library for different components, along with a design system for the use of different core elements, such as typography, colours, padding and the usage of said components.
+Therefore, we needed to create a pattern library for different components, along with a design system for the use of different core elements, such as typography, colours, padding and the usage of said components.

-Development
+Prototyping & Development

 Upon approval and confirmation of the designs and flows, the screens will then be moved into development, where we will communicate with dedicated scrum masters and developers to discuss and identify the changes and implementation of these improved features, and ascertain development effort required, before the task gets moved into the development backlog.